Explore our AI courses, practical training for non-technical teamsExplore courses Explore AI courses

 What to do this week

-Pick one of the five patterns and use it on the next real task that crosses your desk.
+Use one of these patterns on a real task.
 Not a test prompt.
-A real one.
+A real business problem.

 Frequently Asked Questions